AccessibilityNL/accessibility-game/README.md

 > Build by Bas de Bruin
 > for Stichting Accessibility

-> Maintained by Veron Wormeester
+> Maintained by Veron Wormeester and Bas de Bruin

 ## Getting started with development:
 I recommend downloading Visual Studio Code and running and editing the code from there